HugoBcz/ELF-anomaly/README.md

 ### Change Entry point

 When you select the change_entry_point option (-e), it switch the new entry point to the address of the .text section and create an new ELF file in the output directory.
 If there is no .text section, it doesn't change the entrypoint.

+### Change String table index

+When you select the change_string_table_index (-s), it look for a section of type **StringTableSection** in the ELF file.
+If it find one, it change the index string stable in the header, if not it doesn't change anything.